-The books listed here may be helpful in dealing with loss, understanding the underpinnings of some estrangements, and with resolving estrangements.
+The books and movies listed with links to Amazon may be helpful in dealing with loss, understanding the underpinnings of some estrangements, researching the subject of estrangement and with resolving estrangements.
 They may or may not relate to your personal situation.
+I have read only a few of these books.
 When I have read a book, I mention some of my thoughts about the book.
-A heart symbol indicates the most recent additions.

 Ambiguous Loss: Learning to Live with Unresolved Grief by Pauline Boss, Harvard University Press, 1999.